-Please see below for our most recent Pupil Premium Reports in PDF format (produced annually).
+Please see below for our most recent Pupil Premium Reports (produced annually).
 For previous reports, please see the links in the menu.

 The premium is allocated to schools to work with students who have been registered for free school meals at any point in the last six years.
 Funding is also received for students who have been in local authority care for more than six months, are adopted or under special guardianship, and students who are children of service personnel.
 Students who are in any of these three categories are referred to as ‘disadvantaged’.